decentraland/rentals-contract/README.md

 The Rentals contract contains various nonces of different types used to verify if a signature is valid.
 They can be modified used to [Invalidate Signatures](#invalidating-signatures) in many levels.

 - contractNonce: A nonce that once its changed by the owner of the contract, will make all signatures signed with the previous value invalid.
-- signerNonce: A nonce that once its changed by sender of the transaction, will make all signatures signed by the sender invalid.
+- signerNonce: A nonce that once its changed by the sender of the transaction, will make all signatures signed by the sender invalid.
 - assetNonce: A nonce that once its changed by sender of the transaction, will make all signatures signed by the sender for a given asset invalid.

 The `uint256[3] nonces;` field in the [Listing](#listing-struct) struct, in order to be valid. must be conformed by the current [contactNonce, signerNonce, assetNonce].